How to Raise Pool pH When it is Low

 There is a big difference between the two.

-• Baking soda is sodium bicarbonate (NaHCO3) and this has a pH of 8.4.
+- Baking soda is sodium bicarbonate (NaHCO3), with a pH of 8.4.

-• Soda ash is sodium carbonate (Na2CO3) and this has a pH of 11.6, so it is far more alkaline.
+- Soda ash is sodium carbonate (Na2CO3) with a pH of 11.6, so it is far more alkaline.

-It takes more baking soda to raise a pool’s pH levels by the same amount as it does soda ash which is more alkaline.
+It takes more baking soda to raise a pool’s pH levels by the same amount as soda ash, which is more alkaline.
 Because of this, it is easy to add too much soda ash and increase the pH levels more than is desirable.

 When to use each type

-• If the total alkalinity and the ph level are low then adding baking soda would be best as this would raise the pH level and the total alkalinity.
+- If the total alkalinity and the pH level are low, adding baking soda would be best to raise the pH and total alkalinity.

 What causes low pH in the pool?